Ensuring Access to Clean, Affordable Water

 Water Affordability Academy

 The Water Affordability Academy connects utility leaders with some of the country’s most respected utility innovators to help them identify, assess, and establish a path forward on affordability in their community.
-Currently virtual, the Academy also provides ongoing support after the event to utilities in implementing their affordability plans.
+The virtual Academy also provided ongoing support after the event to utilities in implementing their affordability plans.

 Fall 2021